 Selenium Investigations in Southeast Idaho

-In 1996, isolated livestock deaths associated with excessive selenium uptake in the vicinity of historic phosphate mines in southeast Idaho prompted concerns regarding potential human health and ecological effects from past mining operations.
-In response to these concerns, the primary mine operators in the region formed the Idaho Mining Association (IMA) Selenium Committee, an "ad hoc" organization to jointly and voluntarily investigate and address any mining-related environmental and public health issues associated with past operations.
-Similarly, an Interagency/Phosphate Industry Selenium Working Group (SeWG) consisting of voluntary participants from federal, state and tribal agencies, as well as other stakeholder groups, was established to collaborate on these efforts.
+In 1996, isolated livestock deaths associated with excessive selenium uptake in the vicinity of historic phosphate mines in southeastern Idaho prompted concerns regarding potential human health and ecological effects from past mining operations.
+In response to these concerns, the primary mine operators in the region formed the Idaho Mining Association (IMA) Selenium Committee, an ad hoc organization to jointly and voluntarily investigate and address any mining-related environmental and public health issues associated with past operations.
+Similarly, an Interagency/Phosphate Industry Selenium Working Group (SeWG) consisting of voluntary participants from federal, state, and tribal agencies, as well as other stakeholder groups, was established to collaborate on these efforts.